Rocco000/Crator/README.md

  ss -nlt
  ```

  Then open a new terminal in your IDE and split it.
-In the first window run the crator.py file to crawl the dark web marketplace, instead in the second window run the extract_cookie.py file to acquire a new cookie to store in the YAML file.
+In the first window run the `crator.py` file to crawl the dark web marketplace, instead in the second window run the `extract_cookie.py` file to acquire a new cookie to store in the YAML file.

+ Whether you have run the crawler several times, you can merge the crawled data in a new folder by executing the `merge_data.py` script.

 ## Future works